camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 See the [REST API documentation]({{< relref "reference/rest/external-task/index.md" >}}) for how the API operations can be accessed via HTTP.

+### Long Polling to Fetch and Lock External Tasks

+{{< img src="../img/external-task-long-polling.png" alt="Long polling to fetch and lock external tasks" >}}

+In general, requests which are sent to a server by a client are answered immediately, irrespective of whether or not external tasks are available.
+If external tasks occurred directly after the last response, the client would have to send an additional request to fetch and lock these tasks.
+This behavior is expensive in terms of resources.

+With the aid of long polling the server suspends the request for a configurable period of time.
+The response is performed within these time span as soon as new external tasks are available.

+Long polling significantly decreases the amount of requests and enables using resources more efficiently on both server and client-side.

+Please also see the [REST API documentation]({{< relref "reference/rest/external-task/fetch.md" >}}).

+{{< note title="Heads Up!" class="info" >}}
+This feature is based on JAX-RS 2.0 and is therefore not available on **IBM WebSphere Application Server 8.0 / 8.5**.
+{{< /note >}}

 ## Java API

 The entry point to the Java API for external tasks is the `ExternalTaskService`.
 It can be accessed via `processEngine.getExternalTaskService()`.